Point Loma Nazarene University: Athletics

-Notable people
+Notable alumni

-Alumni

 Notable alumni include Edward J. Blakely, educator and researcher on urban and suburban issues, James Dobson, evangelical psychologist, Greg Laswell, musician and producer, Mildred Bangs Wynkoop, and Nazarene theologian.
 Alumni include four college presidents.
 Two were presidents of the Eastern Nazarene College: Fred J. Shields and Floyd W. Nease, 1919–1923 and 1924–1930, respectively.
 One, Orval J. Nease, was president of his alma mater from 1928 to 1933.
 The fourth, David Alexander, has been president of Northwest Nazarene since 2008.

+Gospel hymn writer and publisher Haldor Lillenas attended the university.
 Hoku, singer and daughter of the late Don Ho, studied business at PLNU briefly, but left during her first semester.
 William De Los Santos, author, poet, screenwriter and motion-picture director, attended (enrolled as William Hilbert).
 Micah Albert, photojournalist who has covered issues in Africa and the Middle East, earned a degree in graphic communications.
 Robert Pierce, the evangelist who founded World Vision and Samaritan's Purse, studied on the Pasadena campus.
 Destin Daniel Cretton, a filmmaker, majored in communications.
 Dawson Daughtery and Luke Fabry of the band Almost Monday also attended Point Loma Nazarene University.
 Ally Beardsley, a regular member of the Dropout (streaming service) cast, attended and graduated Point Loma Nazarene University; the debt they accrued attending the college was a plot point for the 2019 web series Total Forgiveness.

 Major League Baseball players Marty Decker, Mike Ekstrom, and Otto Kemp all played for Point Loma Nazarene University.
+Professional soccer player Steven Lenhart also attended the university.

+Notable academics who attended PLNU include James Franklin Kay and Stanley E. Porter.
+In politics, Darlene Hooley was a former Democrat member of the U.S. House of Representatives from Oregon.
+Larry Alan Burns is a retired United States District Judge while other alumni such as Gregory C. Horn is a retired Rear Admiral of the United States Navy.